 Originally published Jan 18, 2017.
 Republished May 29, 2018.

 Originally, merchant cash advances were paid back based upon a percentage of future revenue.
 By definition, the payback terms varied depending upon future earnings.
-This method was popular in industries such as the restaurant industry that had trouble securing funds from traditional banks and relied heavily on credit card sales.
+This method was popular in the restaurant industry, among others, that had trouble securing funds from traditional banks and relied heavily on credit card sales.
 Take our example above, where a business owner received a $10,000 advance and agreed to pay back $13,000.
 If the terms of the advance called for 10% of monthly credit card receipts to be paid to the funder, then:

-Over time the MCA industry began to shift to set daily payback amounts, sometimes through credit card receipts and increasingly through automatic debits known as ACH’s.
+Over time the MCA industry began to shift to set daily payback amounts— known as a "holdback"—sometimes through credit card receipts and increasingly through automatic debits known as an Automatic Clearing House (ACH) payment.
 This created more clarity for both the borrower and the lender, making it easier to determine the APR on a particular advance.
-But even though an APR is usually important to the business owner, it’s rarely presented in these terms by the MCA company.
+But even though an APR is usually important to the business owner, it’s rarely presented in these terms by the MCA lender.
 They have two very good reasons for doing it this way.

 - Acknowledging that a Merchant Cash Advance carries an interest rate means it looks and acts more like a loan.
 MCA companies explicitly state in their agreements that advances are not loans because they would be taxed differently and they would open themselves up to regulatory scrutiny.